 ‘Democratization’ can be a dirty word.
 Some folks hear it and conjure up long conference calls or work meetings abuzz with words like synchronicity and alignment.
-On the much more positive side, however, democratization is a good thing, where a resource that is useful can become more readily available to the masses.
+On the much more positive side, however, democratization is a good thing—a resource that is useful becomes more readily available to the masses.

 What does it mean to democratize AI?

 In a democratic society, all people are represented.
 Similarly, when something is democratized, all people can access it.
 Democratization is the idea that everyone gets the opportunities and benefits of a particular resource.
 In this case, it’s artificial intelligence.
 If the pinnacle of 20th century technology was getting tech into the hands of more people, the future of technology in the 21st century is intelligence.

 When it comes to enterprise IT, democratizing AI means making intelligence accessible for every organization, perhaps even for every person within the organization.
 The future of AI is using hardware and software to:

 - Make predictions

 Tech enthusiasts (optimists?) see AI as a tool for good, that can help every person achieve more and achieve better.

 What is the state of AI today?
 Artificial intelligence is in use in some workplaces.
 Often small tech-savvy startups and large firms with lots of capital, like technology and finance businesses, are deploying fairly sophisticated forms of artificial intelligence:

 - Machine learning is able to notice fraudulent activities or help better plan business decisions.